jdevfullstack-tutorials/code-testing/README.md

 and should be returned
 properly (remember, rule
 no. 2)
+4. global variables
+should be closely monitored
+5. throwing exceptions
+should be closely monitored
+through testing

 Then, the effect is immediate: when you look at the code, it's